-- DHCP Refresh-Forces the switch to release the current bindings and request new address information from the DHCP server. - Reboot Device-Reboots the selected device. - Web Browser Access-Launches a Web browser and connects to the management interface for the selected device. - Configure Device-Allows you to change network information for the switch such as the IP address, and DHCP client mode.
+- DHCP Refresh-Forces the switch to release the current bindings and request new address information from the DHCP server. - Reboot Device-Reboots the selected device. - Web Browser Access-Launches a Web browser and connects to the management interface for the selected device. - Configure Device-Allows you to modify network information for the switch, including the IP address, DHCP client mode, system name, and location.
+For more information about this feature, see Configuring the Device. - Change Password-Allows you to set a new password for the device.
+For more information about this feature, see Changing the Switch Password.

-Change Password

--Allows you to set a new password for the device.
-In this process, you are required to enter the old password and to confirm the new one, which can contain up to 20 ASCII characters.